 The Government of Prince Edward Island provides information on COVID-19 at the link below including FAQs, tips for protecting yourself and others, information for travellers, supports and services, and other information and resources.

 Nunavut residents can use this self-assessment tool to evaluate their symptoms and determine the need for COVID-19 testing.

 The Government of Nunavut has provided information about COVID-19 at the below link including information about risks, symptoms, what to do if you become ill, and other resources.

-YukonThe following two documents from Yukon Communicable Disease Control provide guidance for clinical staff working in family physicians’ offices.
+YukonThe following document from Yukon Communicable Disease Control provides guidance for clinical staff working in family physicians’ offices.

 Information for health professionals from the Government of Yukon can be found at the link below.

 Health Professionals: https://yukon.ca/en/health-and-wellness/health-concerns-diseases-and-conditions/find-information-health-professionals (Last Updated October 19th, 2020)

 The Government of Yukon’s self-assessment tool allows residents to assess their symptoms and evaluate whether they should be tested for COVID-19.